Tanks > Top 10 Main Battle

 receive many questions which is the best main battle tank in the

-Analysis is based on specifications and available data.
-Crew training
+This analysis is based on specifications and available data.

 top 10 best tanks in the world are these:

 It is a